Updated: Jun 9

 Well this is what can happen instantaneously and repetitively.
 Many people don't consciously recognise it and spend ALL their life osculating from one unhealthy ego state to the next.

-When I was in a relationship with Vincent, I was so out of balance and I was needy … needy of love from another so my worth was acknowledged and I was crying out to feel wanted so my sense of abandoned was quietened.
+When I was in a relationship with Vincent, I was so out of balance and I was needy … needy of love from another so my worth was acknowledged and I was crying out to feel wanted so my sense of abandoned and rejection was quietened.
 I recognise these now as parts of me that were still trapped as a child seeking parental acknowledgement.
 I really didn't recognise this part of me as Vincent's was the only one to trigger this behavour.
 I was normally rather good at getting back to an adult to adult ego dialogue however with Vincent I seemed to have no control of my ego states.

 It was rather useful that around this time of being in a relationship with Vincent I was completing my counselling degree and one module was on couples.
 You bet ...
 I was eager to do this module, firstly as I thought I might enjoy working with couples and secondly to try to work out why I was out of control juggling these ego states; it was an eye opener.
 I learnt about Imago Relationship therapy (which is informed by the PAC model and TA) that suggests the main purpose of a relationship is to finish off childhood.
 Needs not met as a child are met in the adult relationship often through challenging conversations or actions and for some it can be very painful.
 That hit home.